 A couple of years ago, I broke my first 3D printer during a replacement of the fan.
 Up in smoke the mainboard went, never to turn on again --- until now.
-Life has been breathed into it again in the form of a Raspberry pi 4, some easy drivers, and an unholy amount of jumper cables, hot glue, and some other stuff.
+Life has been breathed into it again in the form of a Raspberry pi 4, some easy drivers, some extra motors, and an unholy amount of jumper cables, hot glue, and some other stuff.

 1: Old Flashforge finder --- the one with the matte surface finish, external power supply, and LED mounted in the front.
 The new model has a smooth surface finish and LED mounted onto the extruder assembly, but has the same mechanical guts.
-Note that a smarter way to operate this would be using Gcode controls, and which would result in quieter, less jerky stepper motion.
-But hey, I'm reusing trash.

 2: Raspberry pi 4 (1 gb) ram.
 I have also used a raspi 3 with this and an older ladybug, but the 4 has a much higher framerate with USB cameras, which is nice.
 I use it like a desktop with a monitor/keyboard/mouse, but there's no reason you couldn't go headless.

 3: USB microscope: By happy coincidence, the generic ones in the style of dinolite (or the genuine article) fit neatly into the hole in the original extruder assembly.
-The cheapies have alright quality, with the main disadvantage being position finickiness and field of view.
-This solves both.

 4: I'm used to Easydrivers, but standard a4988/drv8825 drivers or whatever should work fine, especially for motors of this size.

 5: Extra motors (optional).
 At the very least, you should make use of the extruder motor to add a fourth axis.
 But you can go really crazy and go for a fifth or more.